Michel0288/Notes-Downloader/README.md

-Python web scraper to downlaod my notes from OURVLE
+Python web scraper to download my notes from OURVLE